 You want to avoid cat food heavy in carbohydrates, including wheat and corn.
 These ingredients are often called “fillers” because cats don’t need them in their diet.
 In fact, fillers often make cats overweight or allergic to their food.

 A healthy alternative is wet food.
 Canned food has no carbohydrates.
 Instead, it contains over 70% water.
 Wet food is a great way to give your cat the liquids they need to ensure they don’t become dehydrated.
+Another way to provide some hydration is by giving your cat moist treats.
+And for an added boost of nutritional benefits, try out Holistapet’s moist chews for cats.

 Children & Other Pets